Empyreal96/WPCabLinks.db/README.md

 ## Notes:

-Some lists will just be Language packs.
+- Some lists will just be Language packs.
+- Some builds (17xxx) are for Hololens

 ### Canonical -